oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 This sample assumes the following prerequisite environment setup.

-* WebLogic Server Kubernetes operator: This document was tested with version v3.1.0.
+* WebLogic Server Kubernetes Operator: This document was tested with version v3.1.0.
 * Operating System: GNU/Linux.
 * [Git](https://git-scm.com/downloads); use `git --version` to test if `git` works.
 This document was tested with version 2.17.1.
-* TKG CLI; use `tkg version` to test if tkg works.
+* TKG CLI; use `tkg version` to test if TKG works.
 This document was tested with version v1.1.3.
 * [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if `kubectl` works.
 This document was tested with version v1.18.6.
-* [helm](https://helm.sh/docs/intro/install/) version 3.1 or later; use `helm version` to check the `helm` version.
+* [Helm](https://helm.sh/docs/intro/install/) version 3.1 or later; use `helm version` to check the `helm` version.
 This document was tested with version v3.2.1.

-##### Create the Tanzu Kubernetes cluster
+##### Create a Tanzu Kubernetes cluster

 Create the Kubernetes cluster using the TKG CLI.
 See the [Tanzu documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-index.html) to set up your Kubernetes cluster.
-After your Kubernetes cluster is up and running, run the following commands to make sure `kubectl` can access the Kubernetes cluster.
+After your Kubernetes cluster is up and running, run the following commands to make sure `kubectl` can access the Kubernetes cluster:

 ```bash
 $ kubectl get nodes -o wide